 ■ The company launched a biotechnological medicine production line in May 2014.
-The first products are filgrastim and pegifilgrastim which are used to reduce the risk of infection during chemotherapy were the first products to be produced.
+Filgrastim and pegifilgrastim which are used to reduce the risk of infection during chemotherapy were the first products to be produced.
 Zahravi has the capacity to produce 500,000 units of filgrastim and 270,000 units of pegifilgrastim annually.